Physics-based parameterized neural ordinary differential equations: prediction of laser ignition in a rocket combustor: Methodology

 \subsection{0D flow model}

-Given a parameter $\eta$, we wish to use a 0D model to describe the ignition process of the target combustion system by predicting the evolution of average quantities such as the temperature, pressure, and mass fractions of species.
+Given a parameter $\eta$, we wish to use a 0D model to describe the ignition process of the target combustion system by predicting the evolution of volume-averaged quantities such as the temperature, pressure, and mass fractions of species.
 We formulate our 0D flow model based on the Continuously Stirred Tanked Reactor (CSTR) model with fixed volume from the Cantera library \cite{cantera}.
-CSTR is a simplified reactor with several inlets, several outlets, and a constant volume, and the reacting flow in the chamber is considered spatially homogeneous.
+CSTR is a simplified constant volume reactor that accounts for several inlets, several outlets, and the reacting flow in the chamber is considered spatially homogeneous due to the high mixing rate provided by the continuous stirring.